 Early on in his life, Connery worked as a milkman, a lorry driver, a lifeguard and even a coffin polisher at one point.
 He was also a keen footballer who was offered a contract by Matt Busby, the erstwhile manager of Manchester United but Connery turned it down.
 He recalled, “I realised that a top-class footballer could be over the hill by the age of 30, and I was already 23.
 I decided to become an actor and it turned out to be one of my more intelligent moves.”
 To add to his income, Connery helped out backstage at the King’s Theatre in late 1951.

 That’s where his interest in the performing arts was ignited.

-Here, on what is his 90th birthday, we celebrate one of the biggest acting talents of all time with a list of some of his best performances.
+Here, to celebrate one of the biggest acting talents of all time, we look at a list of some of his best performances.

 The 15 Best Sean Connery Films:

 Although it doesn’t rank among the best works of the “Master of Suspense”, Alfred Hitchcock, this 1964 romantic drama features Connery as a wealthy widower who marries a psychologically deranged former thief (played by Tippi Hedren).
 Connery maintains a compelling on-screen chemistry with Hedren throughout the film and makes it a worthwhile watch.